BlockchainCommons/QRCodeGenerator/README.md

 * The [Project Nayuki QR Code generator library](https://www.nayuki.io/page/qr-code-generator-library)

-While this project does not include any actual source code from the [Project Nayuki QR Code generator library](https://www.nayuki.io/page/qr-code-generator-library), it is closely based on that library's C++ implementation, which is released under the MIT license.
+While this project does not include any actual source code from the Nayuki's library, it is closely based on that library's C++ implementation, which is released under the MIT license.

 ## Financial Support